Groovy

 Closure without or with exactly one parameter

-If the closure declares a parameter, the exception that occurred is transferred to the closure in the first parameter (e).
+If the closure declares a parameter, the exception that has occurred is passed to the closure in the first parameter (e).

 Snippet